phaserjs/phaser/README.md

 * ArcadePhysics.Body.syncBounds is a new property that if true forces the Body to check itself against the Sprite.getBounds() dimensions and adjust its width and height accordingly.
 If false it will compare its dimensions against the Sprite scale instead, and adjust its width height if the scale has changed.
 Typically you would need to enable `syncBounds` if your sprite is the child of a responsive display object such as a FlexLayer, or in any situation where the sprite scale doesn't change, but its parents scale is effecting the dimensions regardless.
 * Rectangle.ceil runs Math.ceil() on both the x and y values of the Rectangle.
 * Rectangle.ceilAll runs Math.ceil() on the x, y, width and height values of the Rectangle.
+* The Net and Debug classes have been stubbed out, so they can be properly excluded during a custom build (thanks @soldoutactivist #1772)

 ### Updates